ADMIcloud/www/docs/source/SetUpHadoop.rst

     xxxxx ResourceManager

 7. Browse the web interface for the ResourceManager.
-By default this should be http://localhost:8088
+By default this should be at http://localhost:8088 or if you are using an Amazon VM instance replace localhost with the actual IP address.

 Example
 -------